INVITED TALKS AND CONFERENCES

-For each major project, I have accepted invitations to talk about my research and ﬁndings.
-The majority of these invitations are the result of word of mouth and are given on a voluntary basis.
+I accept invitations to talk about my research and ﬁndings.
+Most of these invitations are the result of word of mouth and talks are given on a voluntary basis.

 Academic papers have been presented to the University of Sunshine Coast; NSW College of Nursing, Burwood; Golding Centre for Women’s History, Theology and Spirituality, Australian Catholic University; Royal Australian Historical Society; History of Nursing Research Colloquium, Wellcome Unit for the History of Medicine, University of Oxford; Presentations in the History of Medicine, Royal Australasian College of Physicians; Friends of the NSW State Library; Freilich Foundation, Humanities Research Centre, Australian National University, Canberra; and Sydney Hospital/NSW Society of the History of Medicine, Sydney Hospital.

 c) Guest speaker, 2008-12 on my biography of Gwen Burbidge to:

 The College of Nursing/ NSW Society for History of Medicine; Australian College of Nursing Inaugural History Conference, Melbourne; and at the Alfred Hospital Nurses’ Reunion Dinner, Melbourne.